mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "Oh no!
 That's terrible!"

-There were a million questions hiding in her throat, but her lips were blocking them for fear of overwhelming the child.
+There were a million questions hiding in her mind, but her lips were blocking them for fear of overwhelming the child.

 "Was it in the city?
 I didn't hear of any fire."